Enhanced Data Transfer

 Sign flag |

 If it is set to 1, the dequantization result is signed(int8).
 If it is set to 0, the dequantization result is unsigned(uint8).
-It is used only in DEQ8 and VDEQ8 modes. |
+This flag is only used in DEQ8 and VDEQ8 modes. |

 |